 The above specification shows the information required to administer the 2014 Scheme.
 It does not replace or remove the requirement for other data being supplied to your L G P S administering authority to enable them to administer the Scheme, such as personal details and unique identifiers.
 See section 6 for more information on data needed to administer the 2008 Scheme.

-You can read more about the payroll data to be held for each Scheme year (1 April to 31 March) to produce the monthly and end of year / leaving data shown in section 9 in the ‘Year end – Guidance note’ and ‘Year end – Template spreadsheet’ which can be found on the guides and sample documents page of www.lgpsregs.org.
+You can read more about the payroll data to be held for each Scheme year (1 April to 31 March) to produce the monthly and end of year / leaving data shown in section 9 in the ‘Year end – Guidance note’ and ‘Year end – Template spreadsheet’ which can be found on the Administrator guides and documents page of www.lgpsregs.org.

 2. Records